DallanQ/lost_ruins_of_arnak/QA.md

 [does-flask-have-to-be-played-for-exile-bonus-or-ca](https://boardgamegeek.com/thread/2673668/does-flask-have-to-be-played-for-exile-bonus-or-ca)

 > Flask allows you to draw 3 cards when exiled.
-Do you have to play & consume the card (removing this card form your hand) to activate this ability.
-Or can you exile the card using another effect (ie use the ship part of Flask to use a work placement action then exile it to get the 3 card draw)?
+Do you have to play & consume the card (removing this card form your hand) to activate this ability?
+Or can you exile the card using another effect (i.e use the ship part of Flask to use a work placement action then exile it to get the 3 card draw)?

 It is not a passive effect that happens whenever the card is exiled.
 It is a part of the cost when you play the card, that you must also exile the card.
 If the card is not played from your hand for its effect, but you use it for travel icons instead, then nothing that is written on the card matters, it will not take effect.